When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Contraindications

-What is gastroscopy of the stomach, it became clear.
+What gastroscopy of the stomach is has become clear.
 Next, you need to understand in what cases the procedure will be carried out.

 • with nausea, vomiting, heartburn;

 • with signs of internal bleeding.
-In such cases, there is vomiting of blood, loss of consciousness, a change in the nature of the stool;
+In such cases, vomiting of blood, loss of consciousness, and changes in the character of stool are observed;

-• with symptoms of poor food passage during swallowing;
+• with symptoms of poor passage of food during swallowing;

-• with suspicions of oncology.
-This process is accompanied by anemia, weight loss, lack of appetite;
+• if you suspect cancer.
+This process is accompanied by anemia, weight loss, and lack of appetite;

-• with diseases of other organs of the digestive tract.
+• for diseases of other organs of the digestive tract.

-The endoscope makes it possible to assess the condition of the mucous tissues, to determine the place of the inflammatory process and atrophied areas.
+The endoscope makes it possible to assess the condition of mucous tissues, determine the location of the inflammatory process and atrophied areas.

 • determine acidity;